INTEREST LIST & LEASING INFO UPDATE

 Jamboree Housing Corporation, a local nonprofit developer, in partnership with the City of Anaheim is building a new affordable multifamily housing development at the corner of Manchester/Orangewood Avenues (2121 S. Manchester Avenue).
-Construction is underway, with Finamore Place slated for completion in fall 2021.
+Construction is underway, with Finamore Place slated for completion in early 2023.

 With a laser focus on community health and educational outcomes, Jamboree’s resident services plan for Finamore Place already includes partnerships with Orange County Head Start and the Child Guidance Center.